kitnil/awesome/README.md

 - [dash-to-panel](https://github.com/home-sweet-gnome/dash-to-panel) - An icon taskbar for the Gnome Shell.
 This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
 A separate dock is no longer needed for easy access to running and favorited applications.
 - [hexo](https://github.com/hexojs/hexo) - A fast, simple & powerful blog framework, powered by Node.js.
 - [hexo-renderer-org](https://github.com/coldnew/hexo-renderer-org) - Hexo renderer plugin for emacs org-mode
-- [gnome-shell-volume-mixer](https://github.com/aleho/gnome-shell-volume-mixer) - GNOME Shell Extension allowing separate configuration of pulseaudio devices
+- [gnome-shell-volume-mixer](https://github.com/aleho/gnome-shell-volume-mixer) - GNOME Shell Extension allowing separate configuration of PulseAudio devices
 - [randwall](https://github.com/rodakorn/randwall) - Gnome shell extension "Random Walls" for gnome 3
 - [gnome-shell-extension-super-tab-launcher](https://github.com/dsboger/gnome-shell-extension-super-tab-launcher) - A GNOME Shell extension that shows favorite app launchers in Super+Tab popup.
 - [apt-update-indicator](https://github.com/franglais125/apt-update-indicator) - Apt Update Indicator